-Whether caused by diet or chronic stress, high blood sugar levels inevitably lead to increased insulin production.
+Whether caused by diet affecting the skin or chronic stress, high blood sugar levels inevitably lead to increased insulin production.
 Secreted in the beta cells of the pancreas (situated just under our ribs on the left), insulin is a major pronging hormone.
 Its main job is fat and carbohydrate regulation.
 At optimal levels, insulin is our friend, clearing excess sugar from our blood.

 The effects of increased insulin levels:

 - Encourages weight gain: High insulin levels caused by chronic stress give the body the false impression that it has plenty of food which causes fat to stockpile, especially around our middle.

 - Increase in neuropeptides Stress can result in the skin’s nerve endings releasing higher levels of neuropeptides and this in turn can create inflammation and uncomfortable skin sensations, such as numbness, itching, sensitivity or tingling.

 - Accelerates the shortening of our cell telomeres If chromosomes encode our genetic information in the form of DNA, telomeres are the protective end parts of these chromosomes, there to maintain the integrity and stability of the genetic data.
 Every time a cell divides, our chromosomes naturally erode and shorten a little.
 It’s crucial that the genetic information in our chromosomes remains full in tact, in order to avoid genetic defects.
 Chronic stress can accelerate the shortening of our cells telomeres (Epel et al. Ann N Y Acad Sci.
 2009) and therefore increase the speed of the ageing process.